TREC-ToT/NTCIR-ToT.github.io/guidelines.md

 We have prepared a set of baselines implemented against ir_datasets here: [https://github.com/TREC-ToT/bench](https://github.com/TREC-ToT/bench).
 The run files are [publicly available](https://github.com/TREC-ToT/bench/tree/main/trec25) so that you can directly re-use them.
 The indices of our baselines are publicly available as well, so that you can easily modify the baselines for your own submission here: [https://github.com/TREC-ToT/bench/tree/main/trec25#prepared-indices](https://github.com/TREC-ToT/bench/tree/main/trec25#prepared-indices).

+An evaluation of the baselines on all training and dev splits is available in the [Github repository](https://github.com/TREC-ToT/bench/tree/main/trec25).

 ## Submission and evaluation

 **Submission form:** Coming soon!
 (You must <a href="#registration">register as a participant</a> to submit a run).